willvieira/ms_STM-managed/manuscript/manuscript.md

   \theta_{m} = [\theta \times (1 - s1)] + s1
 $$

-Second, thinning of boreal species can be translated into an increase of the ability of temperate species to exclude boreal ones by competition:
+Second, thinning of boreal species can be translated into an increase in the ability of temperate species to exclude boreal ones by competition:

 $$
 \theta_{T, m} = [\theta_{T} \times (1 - s2)] + s2